(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Are all of my questions and concerns being addressed?

-CTCA threads the balance between research and community oncology.
-We only treat cancer.
-Our cancer experts provide access to advanced, comprehensive treatment options to fight the disease and supportive care therapies to help patients manage side effects of treatment—while treating our patients with the compassion, dignity and respect they deserve.
+City of Hope threads the balance between research and community oncology.
+City of Hope's cancer experts provide access to advanced, comprehensive treatment options to fight the disease and supportive care therapies to help patients manage side effects of treatment—while treating patients with the compassion, dignity and respect they deserve.

 What questions should you ask while getting a second opinion for lung cancer?